-Read feedback we have received from some patients who benefitted from our program.
+Read feedback we have received from some patients who benefitted from the Johns Hopkins Eating Disorders Program.

 ► “I have recently celebrated my 10th year in recovery, and I believe that the help I received through your treatment program and staff has helped me to be the “healthy” person I am today.
 I realize that it was a combination of factors that led to my success at Johns Hopkins, and that perhaps, at a different facility things might have worked out differently.
 The program, the staff, the approach (which I view as a more behavioral/cognitive approach) were key elements, coupled with my own motivation, that helped put me on the road to recovery….I have maintained a healthy weight since my treatment at JHH, and I have been physically and emotionally healthy [enough] to give birth to a child.
 I have been a therapist in the past and teach Psychology.
 I think about my stay at Johns Hopkins often and feel fortunate that there was a program such as the one you have, to meet my needs.
 The fulfilling life I lead today was not an option prior to my treatment.” --- patient